 [In reality: We didn’t look at the map (past reality).
 As the result, we are lost (present reality).]

-• If I had studied harder at school, I would had a better job now.
+• If I had studied harder at school, I would have a better job now.

 [In reality: I didn’t study harder at school.
 As the result, I haven’t got a good job.]